 So I wear makeup and busty corsets and weird-ass cage bras, anything to force myself to stand in the spotlight – and I deal with the subsequent accusations that I’m using sex appeal to sell our music – and at the end of the day, it actually helps me SO MUCH.

-In fact, judging from the number of hate comments I get for “flaunting size-E tits,” I’m fairly sure it would actually be EASIER to sell music if I dressed a bit more conservatively.
+In fact, judging from the number of hate comments I get for “flaunting triple-D tits,” I’m fairly sure it would actually be EASIER to sell music if I dressed a bit more conservatively.
 But we’ve all talked it over, and…well, we’re no stranger to taking the hard road.
 Every time I put on a corset I feel like it’s another step toward healing my PTSD.
 It adds another layer of healing to a band that’s all about healing.
 So it’s well worth the price of the occasional bad first impression to be true to our art!

 It’s an amazing thing, a sort of glue that binds Mute Prophet together despite our separate life experiences, this goal of turning tragedy and pain into something triumphant.
 Ultimately this band is something that literally saved my life, giving me an outlet to transmute things I would otherwise never have been able to overcome, into something amazing.
 Suddenly the horrible things that happened to me don’t hurt quite so much.

 And we’ve even been able to find an audience – including YOU.
 Musicians have no other way to judge their impact on the world, other than how listeners receive their music and their story.
 You show all of us that we aren’t alone, and after everything that’s happened, I don’t think words can convey how much it means to be able to connect with people like you now.